mckinnon/PA-COVID/README.md

  ## Discussion ##
  From 2020 until July 25, 2023, the Pennsylvania Department of Health operated a COVID-19 Data dashboard<sup>1</sup> hosted on ESRI's ArcGIS service.
 As of February 2024, the dashboard is no longer public and the Internet Archive does not have a working copy.
 The project was described by the PA State Geospatial Coordinating Board in an undated COVID-19 Special Report<sup>2</sup> published on November 6, 2020.
 The weekly summaries of the data remain available from OpenData PA<sup>3</sup>, but this repository is believed to have the most granular data still public.

  Beginning Dec 10 2020, API calls against the ArcGIS service were run daily, after the afternoon updates by PA Health.
-For each ZIP code, records were pulled for COVID-19 test results reported Positive, Negative,a and Probable.
+For each ZIP code, records were pulled for COVID-19 test results reported Positive, Negative, and Probable.
 The resulting HTML tables are published her by year.
 The records end with the termination of the service on July 25, 2023.

  ## License ##
  Original data is licensed Public Domain U.S. Government.
 GPLv2 has been applied as a best-fit of available options on GitHub.